A ketogenic diet is a very low-carb, high-fat diet.

 Current Research on Low-Carb, Ketogenic Diets and Cancer

-There was a pilot study in 10 advanced cancer patients published last October.
+There was a pilot study in 10 advanced cancer patients published in 2012.
 The patients did a very low-carb, ketogenic diet for 28 days.

 According to a PET scan, 4 of the patients continued to have progressive disease, while 5 remained stable and 1 had a partial remission.

-In 1995, a case report of two girls with brain cancer was published.
+Another study, published in 1995, described a case report of two girls with brain cancer (7).

 After 7 days on a ketogenic diet, blood glucose levels decreased and glucose uptake at tumor site decreased by 21,8%.

-In a pilot trial of 16 advanced-stage cancer patients, a ketogenic diet did improve quality of life and stopped the progression of cancer for the 5 patients who completed the 12 week study (4).
+Yet another study, a pilot trial of 16 advanced-stage cancer patients found that a ketogenic diet improved quality of life and stopped the progression of cancer for the 5 patients who completed the 12 week study (8).

 What About Prevention?

-Many types of cancer are associated with other diseases of civilization like obesity and diabetes.
+Many types of cancer are associated with other diseases of civilization, such as obesity and type 2 diabetes (9).

-Given that low-carb diets can in many cases drastically improve and even cure some of these diseases, it doesn’t take a big stretch of the imagination to see how this diet may reduce chances of developing cancer later in life.
+Given that low-carb diets can in many cases drastically improve some of these diseases, it doesn’t take a big stretch of the imagination to see how this diet may reduce chances of developing cancer later in life (4).

 Elevated blood sugar and insulin levels, high circulating IGF-1, these are all risk factors for cancer and are all improved on a low-carb, ketogenic diet.